KodCode-AI/kodcode/pipeline/README.md

 # KodCode Pipeline

 Here, we provide our pipeline for generating KodCode dataset.
+Please ensure you are in the `pipeline` folder when running the commands.

 ## Step 1: Coding Question Synthesis